macuriels/portfolio/content/authors/admin/_index.md

 title: Miguel Curiel
 ---

-Welcome!
-I am an undergrad in Psychology turned Data Scientist, and I'm all about helping people and businesses grow by creating synergy, learning their stories, and making sense of the world through data.
+I am a Social Scientist turned Data Scientist passionate about helping people and businesses grow through data-driven solutions.

-On this website, you will find some of my data science projects, my thoughts on art and society, and snippets of my personal life.
+Continue scrolling to view some of my data science projects and feel free to reach out on [LinkedIn](https://www.linkedin.com/in/macuriels/) anytime.

 {style="text-align: justify;"}